 Toilets are located in the reception building and a toilet block is also open towards the back of the site.
 Both of these facilities have a disabled cubicle.
 Baby changing facilities are available in the reception building.
 Hand washing facilities are available at various points around the site.

 Your visitor information sheet (given to you on arrival) features a map of the site: the facilities are indicated on this.
+A free audio guide is available to help you get the most from your visit.

 The education areas of the Danelaw Centre for Living History (Stone age village, Roman Fort, Viking village and Tudor farm house) are not open to the general public when school groups are in residence.